TrellixVulnTeam/swahilipython_SCMU/Doc/howto/instrumentation.rst

 domain-specific languages allowing a user to write scripts which:

   - filter which processes are to be observed
-  - gather data from the processes of interest
+  - gather data kutoka the processes of interest
   - generate reports on the data

 As of Python 3.6, CPython can be built with embedded "markers", also